COSC-499-W2025/capstone-project-team-18/logs/Alex.md

 ### Recap

 With the requirements for Milestone #1 our project needed changes.
 Sam and I worked together to come up with a new project design that ensured all of these requirements were defined, and reviewed it with the rest of the team to make sure that they agreed/liked the new design.
 I worked with Erem to update the team's existing level 0 and level 1 DFDs to match the design that Sam and I had come up with.
 During this process, I was able to clarify/answer the questions that Erem had about the new design.
-Lastly, I reviewed and approved Sam's PR for the boilerplate class defintions that he created for the project (`analyzer.py`, `report.py`, etc.), and Jimi's personal log for the week.
+Lastly, I reviewed and approved Sam's PR for the boilerplate class definitions that he created for the project (`analyzer.py`, `report.py`, etc.), and Jimi's personal log for the week.

 ## Week 7, Oct.
 07–19